Adapting a home for an older or disabled person

 • Installing alert devices for someone who is deaf or hard of hearing

-In case of fire or other emergency, it is important that exits should always be accessible and that you do not rely only on mechanical means (such as a lift) to get out.
+In case of a fire or other emergencies, exits should always be accessible and you should not rely only on mechanical means (such as a lift) to get out.

 Planning to adapt your home